Re-imaging an editorial legend

 New Dashboard design

-• When Schroder’s card components were placed amongst its peers, its brand was lost.
+When Schroder’s card components were placed amongst its peers, its brand couldn’t be recognised

-This was the springboard that drove the redesign of the entire page.
+This realisation was the springboard that drove the redesign of the entire page.

 • Visual language - Doesn’t feel like it’s part of Schroder’s visual family